Guide to Norwegian Cruise Line Ships By Age (2024)

 Breakaway Plus Class

-The newest of the Norwegian Cruise Line ship classes is the Breakaway Plus Class.
+The second-newest of the Norwegian Cruise Line ship classes is the Breakaway Plus Class.
 This sub-class of the previous Breakaway Class offers many of the same features of its predecessors.
 It also has some new additions all of her own.

 The Breakaway Plus Class debuted with Norwegian Escape in 2015.
 Additional ships in this class include Norwegian Joy (2017), Norwegian Bliss (2018), and Norwegian Encore (2019).